JNing73/csharp-xunit-testing-tutorial/README.md

 - Setting up a data driven test
 - Use dependency injection to decouple dependcies to assist in unit testing
 - Setting up common common code to run before each test
+- Setup code to run at the end of each test via IDisposable